How Tall Do You Need To Be To Dunk?

 Once you are over 6 feet, it becomes much easier for a person to dunk…

-Most athletic people at this height will be able to dunk comfortably with very little vertical training.
+Most athletic people at this height can dunk comfortably with very little vertical training.

 If unfit physically, then vertical training will need to take place for a person to be able to dunk.